 What is Activation Lock?

-As mentioned above, Activation Lock is a part of Apple's Find My iPhone service.
+As mentioned above, Activation Lock is a part of Apple's Find My service.
 It locks the device in question to your Apple ID; if someone tries to restore that device without first disconnecting it from your Apple ID, they'll be unable to do anything with it — it becomes a dead brick, essentially.

 Does my Apple Watch have Activation Lock enabled?